-ZMS The Academy 2228 East Cesar E. Chavez Avenue Los Angeles, California 90033
+2228 East Cesar E. Chavez Avenue Los Angeles, California 90033

-If the Enrollment Agreement is cancelled within the 7 days of calendar, the school will refund the student and money he/she paid, less a registration or administration fee not to exceed \$100.00, and less any deduction for equipment/books/kit. initials
+The written notice of cancellation need not take any particular form and however expressed, it is effective if it shows that the student no longer wishes to be bound by the Enrollment Agreement. initials If the Enrollment Agreement is cancelled within the 7 days of calendar, the school will refund the student and money he/she paid, less a registration or administration fee not to exceed \$100.00, and less any deduction for equipment/books/kitinitials